 WQI researchers are leaders in the fields of quantum computing and networking, quantum sensing, and quantum materials.

-M.S. in Physics – Quantum Computing
+MS in Physics – Quantum Computing

 We offer the nation's first professional M.S. in Physics – Quantum Computing.
 Our first class started in Fall 2019.